remix/morto/README.md

 It currently does these things:

 1. Set up a development environment: `morto setup`.
-2. Run tests with the right test runner: `morto test <filename>`.
+1. Run tests with the right test runner: `morto test <filename>`.
+1. Build and distribute projects to staging environments: `morto distribute`.
-3. Do these things in CI, where it can automatically figure out which projects (subdirectories) have changed.
+1. Do these things in CI, where it can automatically figure out which projects (subdirectories) have changed.

 ## Setup